fredmorcos/pqueue/README.md

 * https://github.com/haraldreingruber/rust-java-example

-# Slides of the talk
+# Slides for the talk

 [Get the best of both worlds - Integrating Rust with other languages](https://speakerdeck.com/haraldreingruber/get-the-best-of-both-worlds-integrating-rust-into-other-languages)